 Architecture

-Swiftward is a modular policy enforcement engine designed for on-premises deployment.
-It runs as a single binary that can operate as one process or be deployed as role-based components for horizontal scaling.
+Swiftward is a modular policy enforcement engine for on-premises deployment.
+Single binary — runs as one process or scales horizontally as separate components.

 Components